AhmedELsaikaly/Thesis-Project-Group3/_PRESS-RELEASE.md

 ## Heading

-Expenses Tracker
+Raha App

 > Heading

 ## Sub-Heading

-Expense Tracker is a simple expense tracking application.
-Allows you to monitor your spending pattern.
+Expense Tracker is a simple booking application.
+Allows you to book a beach facility suits your need and show services you would to have during your sea trip

 > Sub-Heading

 ## Summary

-It Helps You Stick to Your Budget.
-Tracking Your Expenses Can Reveal Spending Issues It Helps You Meet Your Financial Objectives.
+It Helps You Stick to Your Desires.
+Tracking Your Requirements Which Can Reveal Trip Needs It Helps You Meet Your Enjoying Your Trip Objectives.

 > Summary

 ## Problem

-A single page app that will allow users to record their expenses day by day without having to use pen and paper.
+A single page app that will allow users to explore beach facilities according to whaterver circumstances you want without using trational ways of booking.

 > Describe the problem your product solves.

 ## Solution

-We will display all expenses while allowing users to choose the type of the expenses on each time.
+We will display all information, details , services and even photos concerning beach facilities while allowing users to search for the best choice meet their desires .

 <!-- Users can also find their expenses by type of expenses. -->